simpleittools/assetAPI/README.md

 - Joho godotenv
 - dgrijalva/jwt-go

-Copy the .envsampe to .env and insert any needed variables
+Copy the .envsample to .env and insert any needed variables